sasanarakkha/study-tools/sbs-pali-english-vocab.md

 # Updating existing deck without losing your statistics

+There is a small video how to update.

 Usually it is enough just to double-click on the downloaded file SBS Pāli-English Vocab.apkg, and it will update in your Anki.
 Only you need to [remove duplicated words](https://sasanarakkha.github.io/study-tools/test.html)

 # Another method of updating